 Drill regulations for quick-firing field artillery

 Firing instruction.
-The text listed the different orders that the gun commander gave to the gunners to open fire.
+The text lists the different orders that the gun commander gives to the gunners to open fire.

 Direct fire from open position to an uncovered target :